Short overview of the reception system

 • in case of complications of the sanitary and epidemiological situation at the point.

-In addition, asylum seekers are allowed to stay with relatives, in a hotel, renting a flat with their own means.[3]
+In addition, asylum applicants are allowed to stay with relatives, in a hotel, or rent a flat with their own means.[3]

-No other living subsidies are made available to asylum-seekers by the state during the course of the whole asylum procedure.
-Asylum-seekers not accommodated in a TAC are not provided with any assistance by the State and the national social protection system.
-Humanitarian organisations like UNHCR and its NGO partners therefore provide cash and in-kind assistance to cover the most basic needs, though these programs are often insufficient.[4]
+No other living subsidies are made available to asylum applicants by the state during the course of the whole asylum procedure.
+Asylum applicants not accommodated in a TAC are not provided with any assistance by the State and the national social protection system.
+Humanitarian organisations like UNHCR and its NGO partners, therefore, provide cash and in-kind assistance to cover the most basic needs, though these programs are often insufficient.[4]

 [1] Section I(6) Regulations on Temporary Accommodation Centres for Refugees.